 26. Bodrum – The Gateway for Beach Lovers

 Bodrum was used to be a pleasant fishing village of a few thousand people, Bodrum has transformed into one of the most popular vacation hotspots of Turkey.
 Its inviting, colorful environment attracts people from all over the world.
-The best places that you shouldn’t miss on visiting are The Bodrum Castle, the Museum of Underwater Archaeology, , Myndos Gate, and the ancient Bodrum Theatre.
+The best places to visit in Turkey that you shouldn’t miss on visiting are The Bodrum Castle, the Museum of Underwater Archaeology, , Myndos Gate, and the ancient Bodrum Theatre.

 27. Akdamar Island